Logo design for various clients and personal projects.

 "Inspired by dreamers and the beauty of simplicity, LSF takes its notes from the laid back styles of Bristol and Melbourne, Australia, to create clothing that embodies creativity, love and opportunity."

 Harmoniously reflecting swans create a symbol of love and unity – a unique marque that captures the essence of the label.
 This marque was also developed as a repeat pattern for additional products in their range.

 See more at lsfclothing.com

-Design and direction for ski brand, Planks clothing.
-This consisted of creating original illustrations for apparel, packaging for hardware and clothing design for upcoming ranges.
+Design and direction for ski brand, Planks Clothing.
+I primarily created original illustrations for apparel but also worked on hardware packaging and product design for subsequent ranges.

 See more at planksclothing.com

 Photography courtesy of Planks Clothing.